triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 - 2021/10/01: the OpenCL/SPIR device compiler flow has been deprecated because it has less features than the HLS device compiler flow and we lack resources to maintain both.

+- 2022/02/21:
+  - provide `parallel_for` emulation with loop-nest in `single_task` for
+    AMD/Xilinx FPGA LLVM IR HLS workflow;
+  - updated for latest Alveo DFX platforms like the `xilinx_u200_gen3x16_xdma_1_202110_1`;
+  - remove some FPGA-specific optimizations breaking HLS compilation flow;
+  - clean up static unroll;
+  - updated for latest Ubuntu 21.10 Linux version;
+  - updated for Vitis 2021.2 and prepare for next Vitis release;
+  - simplify some examples like the generic executor;
+  - work-around various Vitis HLS, XRT & platform bugs;
+  - execute Vitis in a process namespace to avoid process left-over;
+  - merge from upstream Intel oneAPI DPC++ SYCL implementation;
+  - mention 2022 year bug work-around;
+  - Xilinx is now AMD after acquisition by AMD, so rename Xilinx mentions.

 ## Installing the Alveo U200 board